Quantum Software Engineering: Landscapes and Horizons: Related Work

 Barbosa~\cite{barbosa2020software} presented a landscape of some research challenges to overcome for evolving the software engineering application in quantum computing, along with potential research directions in several aspects of the problem, including models, architectures, and properties.
 He believed that it is the time to discuss an agenda for a solid, rigorous software engineering discipline for quantum systems.
 He claimed that any roadmap for such a discipline should contain three main aspects:

-\begin{itemize} \item[(1)] How quantum software systems are modeled. \item[(2)] How the models of these systems are composed. \item[(3)] How the properties of these systems' behaviors can be predicted, specified, and verified. \end{itemize}
+\begin{itemize} \item How quantum software systems are modeled. \item How the models of these systems are composed. \item How the properties of these systems' behaviors can be predicted, specified, and verified. \end{itemize}

-He also pointed out some challenges and research directions in terms of the models, architectures, and properties of the quantum systems, respectively.
+He also pointed out some challenges and research directions regarding the models, architectures, and properties of the quantum systems, respectively.
 Among those directions, one particularly interesting issue, which is worth exploring, is how to extend the contract-based design, a successful paradigm in classical software engineering, to the quantum domain.
-The paper is presented in the form, of which the formal aspect of the quantum software engineering principle is emphasized.
+The position paper is presented in which the formal aspect of the quantum software engineering principle is emphasized.